How To Do Keyword Research?

 Why is Keyword Research important?

-The keywords that you use really impact where and when you appear on SERP’s.
+The keywords that you use, within blog posts for example really impact where and when you appear on SERPs.
 Taking the time to do Keyword Optimisation helps search engines understand what it is that you’re offering, meaning that you are more likely to show up to the people who need it.
-Ultimately, keyword research gives you more targeted, organic website traffic.
+Ultimately, keyword research allows you to better serve your target audience and increase organic website traffic.
 The more targeted the traffic, the more conversions you’ll get.
+Which will also gain you more potential customers and more organic searches.

 Psst!
 Here are some more Conversion Rate Optimisation strategies that we recommend.